vlang/v/CONTRIBUTING.md

    Note: The remote named `pullrequest` should point to YOUR own forked repo, not the main v repository!
-After this, your local cloned repository is prepared for making pullrequests, and you can just do normal git operations such as:
+After this, your local cloned repository is prepared for making pull requests, and you can just do normal git operations such as:
    `git pull` `git status` and so on.

 5. When finished with a feature/bugfix/change, you can: